-I set up this blog at the suggestion of one of the DLP program leaders whom I truly respect, Professor Neenah Estrella-Luna, Ph.D.
-Early in the DLP program she strongly recommended that each Cohort member track their progress and stand up to the scrutiny of peers, just as we do when we publish or present papers.
+I set up this blog at the suggestion of one of the LP.D program leaders whom I truly respect, Professor Neenah Estrella-Luna, Ph.D.
+Early in the LP.D program she strongly recommended that each Cohort member track their progress and stand up to the scrutiny of peers, just as we do when we publish or present papers.

-I've taken Professor Estrella-Luna’s suggestion to heart, so this blog allowed me to chart my personal journey from a highly-educated masters-level blob to highly-educated doctoral-level researcher blob.
+I took Professor Estrella-Luna’s suggestion to heart, and this blog allowed me to chart my personal journey from a highly-educated lawyer and masters-level blob to highly-educated lawyer and doctoral-level researcher blob.